cslarsen/bachelor/notes/virtual-box.md

 You should also set up a NAT network on the VM so that it can reach the internet.

+You can now ssh into the VM by using the host network IP-address 192.*.
+The host computer should be reachable on 192.*.*.1, so you can, for instance, run the OpenFlow controller on the host machine if you wish.

 SSH
 ---
 You should use the host-only network to SSH in to the VM.